DIFC Licensing categories

 Required appointments

-Since this is a new category of licensing, the DFSA expects that the firm be adequately staffed depending on the scale, scope and nature of the product portfolio that is proposed to be offered from the DIFC.
+Since this is a relatively new category of licensing, the DFSA expects that the firm be adequately staffed depending on the scale, scope and nature of the product portfolio that is proposed to be offered from the DIFC.
 At a minimum, the DFSA would like to see the following appointments:

 Board of Directors – a well-organized, diverse Board with Non-executive Directors and robust governance policies.
 The Chair would have to be a non-executive Director.